sashabeton/bitcoinvault/CONTRIBUTING.md

 -------------------------

-The following applies to code changes to this implementation project, and is not to be confused with overall Bitcoin Royale Network Protocol consensus changes.
+The following applies to code changes to this implementation project, and is not to be confused with overall Bitcoin Vault Network Protocol consensus changes.

 Whether a pull request is merged into the codebase rests with the project merge maintainers and ultimately the project lead.